-A broken link is a link to a page that doesn’t exist anymore.
-They can harm your search ranking and create a bad experience for your visitors.
-And it’s quite easy to check for them and fix them.
+A broken link is a link that points to a page that doesn’t exist anymore or has been moved to a different URL.
+Broken links can harm your search ranking and create a bad experience for your visitors.
+Fortunately, it’s quite easy to find and fix them.

 Here is a list of some of the free online broken links checkers: